Microsoft Remote Desktop vs AnyDesk

 As with many remote assistance tools, various pricing options are available with these solutions.
 You can easily compare the price of these tools with the cost of alternative solutions like AnyDesk and Zoho Assist.

-RDP is compatible with all versions of Windows but there is one restriction: the machine that is being accessed remotely must be on either Pro or Enterprise versions of Windows 8 and 10.
+RDP is compatible with all versions of Windows but there is one restriction: the machine that is being accessed remotely must be on either Pro or Enterprise versions of Windows 8, 10, and 11.
 This restriction does not apply to the machine wanting remote access.
-Windows 10 Pro licensing starts at $200 There are three pricing options for AnyDesk: Essential at $9.90/m, Performance at $19.90/m and the Enterprise plan is customized for your requirements.
-You would need to contact AnyDesk for a quote.
+Windows 11 Pro licensing starts at $200.

 Free Version | Yes | Yes |